w2ksa/mwaheb-schedule/README.md

 ### 🌐 Live Website
 https://mwaheb11.com/

-### 📸 Preview
-Screenshots of the system are included in this repository.

 ### 🎯 Key Idea
 The system provides a clean and organized interface to view class schedules for different grades, helping the school community access information quickly.